-Project Health Children’s micronutrient fortification programs are some of the most cost-effective ways to make sure that each child survives the early years of childhood, and reaches his or her full physical and cognitive abilities.
+Project Healthy Children’s micronutrient fortification programs are some of the most cost-effective ways to make sure that each child survives the early years of childhood and reaches his or her full physical and cognitive abilities.

 Schistosomiasis Control Initative combines world-class research, national government partnerships, and large-scale implementation to dispense cost-effective deworming treatments through local school programs—at a cost of just 80 cents per child treated.

 Possible provides free and cost-effective health care services to Nepal’s rural poor in partnership with government medical programs.
-A $100 donation would provide high-quality, low-cost healthcare for four children through Possible’s medical programs.
+A $100 donation can provide high-quality, low-cost healthcare for four children through Possible’s medical programs.

 Oxfam’s school lunch programs keep children nourished and encourage them to stay enrolled in school.
-A $100 donation to Oxfam could provide school lunches for two children for an entire year.
+A $100 donation to Oxfam can provide school lunches for two children for an entire year.

 More than 16,000 children die each day from conditions associated with extreme poverty.
 Development Media International’s TV and radio campaigns can save one in five of these lives—that’s roughly 3,200 children saved each day.

 Bed nets are the most effective way to prevent malaria in children, who account for 78 percent of malaria-related deaths.
-The Against Malaria Foundation distributes nets for as little as $4 per net.
+The Against Malaria Foundation distributes nets for as little as $2.50 each.

 Living Goods helps women set up their own micro-franchises.
 Women business owners travel door-to-door to sell contraception, malaria nets, medicines, condoms, and hygiene products—and keep 15 percent of the profits for themselves.